kalekdev/uni/semester-1/technische-mechanik/notes.typ

 $

 === Satz der Projizierten Geschwindigkeiten
 The velocities of any two points in a rigid body projected on the vector between them is always the same.
-This means the body is not getting shorter or longer (deforming).\
+This means the body is never getting shorter or longer between two points (deforming).\

-Useful for determining the velocities of points on rigid bodies with relation to each other.
+This is useful for determining the velocities of points on rigid bodies with relation to each other.
 $
   arrow(v_Q) dot e = arrow(v_P) dot e\
   "wo" e = (r_Q-r_P) / abs(r_Q-r_P)
 $

-$arrow(v_A) dot e = v'_A$ = Velocity of A projected onto the vector alongside a rigid body.
+$arrow(v_A) dot e = v'_A$ = Velocity of A projected onto a unit vector within a rigid body.

 _Translation_ - for all points $P, arrow(v_P)$ is equal